 Remembering a True Hero, Major Dick Winters

-You know about his life from 'Band of Brothers' — here's the rest of his story, which is worth remembering on this historic weekend
+You know about his life from 'Band of Brothers' — here's the rest of his story, which is so worth remembering now and always

 He was born on Jan.
 21, 1918, in a small town in rural Pennsylvania.
-He was, until 2001, a not very well-known retired soldier.
+He was, until 2001, a relatively unknown retired soldier.

-But an HBO series that aired that fall changed everything.
+But an HBO program, which aired that fall, changed everything.
 The series was “Band of Brothers,” and while nearly 10 million people watched the first episode, millions more have seen it since.
-Consisting of 10 hour-long segments, it may just be the best war movie ever made.
-It’s certainly a story about the best group of soldiers America’s ever made, and features one of the finest leaders this country’s ever had: Major Dick Winters.
+Consisting of 10 hour-long segments, it may be the best war movie ever made.
+It’s certainly a story about the best group of soldiers America’s ever made, and it features one of the finest leaders this country’s ever had: Major Dick Winters.

 A longtime resident of Hershey, Pennsylvania, Winters died in 2011 just shy of his 93rd birthday, not far from where he was born.
-But it’s his life we should celebrate every year, and the lives of the men he fought with.
+But it is his life we should celebrate every year, and the lives of the men he fought with.